Blotch3D/Blotch3D/doc/readme.md

 2. Download and install the MGCB Editor by entering in a command
     prompt: dotnet tool install -g dotnet-mgcb-editor

 3. Enter 'mgcb-editor' at a command prompt to run it.
+A GUI will appear.

 4. Use the 'New' menu item to create a new project (mgcb) file.